Updated by Daniel Westendorf

 Rolling Time Frame Window

 Supporting 30 day, 90 day, six month, and one year rolling windows, this repeat violation tracking strategy counts any occurrence of the violation for a property within the window time frame.
+In plain English, this means that when a violation is recorded, we look at the property's violation history of the same type within the rolling time frame window, and add 1.
+No violations recorded within the rolling time window resets the occurrence count.

 Notifying Property Owners of Noncompliance